Eugene McGehee

 Eugene Webb McGehee (March 19, 1929 – April 11, 2014) was an American judge and politician.
 A member of the Democratic Party, he served in the Louisiana House of Representatives from 1960 to 1972 and as district judge of the Louisiana Judicial District Court from 1972 to 1978.

 Life and career

 McGehee was born in Baton Rouge, Louisiana, the son of Edeh and Zola McGehee.
-He served in the armed forces during World War II, which after his discharge, he attended and graduated from Louisiana State University.
+He attended and graduated from Louisiana State University, and served in the Louisiana National Guard for more than thirty years, retiring at the rank of colonel.

 McGehee served in the Louisiana House of Representatives from 1960 to 1972.
 After his service in the House, he served as district judge of the Louisiana Judicial District Court from 1972 to 1978.

 Death

 McGehee died on April 11, 2014, at his home in Baton Rouge, Louisiana, at the age of 85.